 So, let's check out the most useful stuff out there.
 And check out our guide to the best Alexa Easter Eggs, too.

-The best third-party Amazon Echo accessories to buy today
+The best Amazon Alexa compatible devices you can buy today

 Logitech Harmony Home Hub